SITES Rating System

 Eligibility and Fees

 SITES certification applies to new construction projects as well as existing sites that include major renovations.
-The site must have been constructed within the last two years.
-There is no maximum size for a SITES project, but the minimum is set at 2,000 square feet.
+Ideally, a project should be constructed within the last two years at the time of registration to ensure the team can access any necessary documentation to provide credit compliance.
+There is no maximum size for a SITES project, but the minimum is set at 2,000 square feet (or 185.8 square meters).
 SITES can be applied worldwide to a variety of projects types (with or without buildings), including:

 Local, state and national parks; botanic gardens; arboretums